ultimate271/notes/journal/journal.md

 all of this was quite innocent, but then I thought, in comparison to my father, why would she be interested in someone like me, someone so wretched and contempable as myself.
 And at that, it let loose.
 The tears flew as I came down that interchange.
+That word "contempable" stuck in my mind, as the word that triggered it.
 I had to manage the emotions of my tears with my duties as a driver.
 I did not seek to stop the tears as I only knew that would make it worse, and so I drove and merged and breathed and let the tears flow.
 I let it all flow through me, in the silence of my own car, I let the tears flow on their own, and I only thought about not rear-ending the car in front of me or making sure to check my blind spot as I merged.
-I knew I was in a severely compromised driving state, so I focused on the safety of the road above all else.
-And there was a moment, when I wanted to get infront of a car before turning right, but I thought, why should I get in front of him?
+And on the highway, I saw a man with a broken down car on the side of the road, and thought maybe I should seek to be a good samaritan and stop, but then I thought "what could a wretched unhandy fool like me do to help this man, he would be better off if I didn't stop and he probably had AAA or a friend or someone already on the way, and I can't help him," and that only made the tears flow more.
+And I knew I was in a severely compromised driving state, so I focused on the safety of the road above all else.
+And there was a moment, when I wanted to get infront of a car before turning right, but I thought, "why should I get in front of him?"
 He is already in front.
 Who am I to get in front of this car only to slow him down as I turn?
 So I slowed myself to his speed, and got behind him, and made my turn towards the street that leads to my parents house from the highway.
 And in that two mile stretch of surface road, I gathered myself back together, let the last of the tears flow out, and turned to my neighborhood road, and parked where I do outside my parents.

 Upon arriving at my parents, I heard my mom talking to what I correctly assumed was Granny and Papa on the phone, so I made my way into the kitchen, opened the fridge, and found some pulled BBQ that I took out, showed to her to ask if I could eat some, to which she said yes, and I put some in a bowl and ate it.
 I saw some mashed potato mix on the counter as well.
-After eating that, I waited for my mom to get off the phone, and said that after we ate, I wanted to take her on a walk.
+After eating the beef I waited for my mom to get off the phone, and said that after we ate, I wanted to take her on a walk.
 I then went into Evan's room, and just made my appearance.
 He was watching a speed run from SGDQ, but he paused it and came out when I showed up.
-We ate some food, and the only really notable thing that happened at this entire thing, besides having cordial conversation as one might in such a situation, was that, when I went to clean all of the dishes, I started cleaning them all out, and the disposal wasn't draining properly.
-That is something that I know has happened before, and could be cleared out with a snake if it doesn't clear properly, but I don't know how to use a snake, and mom brought out a business card of a plumber that she knew that she might call to fix it.
+We ate some food, and the only really notable thing that happened at this dinner, besides having cordial conversation as one might in such a situation, was that, when I went to clean all of the dishes, I started cleaning them all out, and the disposal wasn't draining properly.
+That is something that I know has happened before, and could be cleared out with a snake if it doesn't clear properly, but I don't know how to use a snake, and was always one of those things that dad would handle, but of course he wasn't there, and I dare not say anything of the sort, and mom brought out a business card of a plumber that she knew that she might call to fix it, and I felt that somehow that that was wrong but didn't know how to feel about the whole thing.

 After we had finished, we then returned to the topic of the walk, and my mom asked if this is the sort of walk that Evan would be invited to.
 I then said